imagej/imagej.github.io/_pages/_architecture.md

 description: This page describes the technical structure of SciJava and ImageJ projects.
 For maximum benefit, we suggest readers familiarize themselves with Maven, Git and GitHub before reading the sections here.
 ---

-{% include sidebar title="Architecture" content="Definitions, SciJava project structure, Organizational structure, Git repositories, Maven component structure, Bill of Materials, Core libraries, Reproducible build, Advantages of reproducible builds, Using snapshot couplings during development" %}
+{% include sidebar title="/develop/architecture" content="Definitions, SciJava project structure, Organizational structure, Git repositories, Maven component structure, Bill of Materials, Core libraries, Reproducible build, Advantages of reproducible builds, Using snapshot couplings during development" %}

 This page describes the technical structure of SciJava and ImageJ projects.
 For maximum benefit, we suggest readers familiarize themselves with Maven, Git and GitHub before reading the sections here.